 7. Invite contact to get yourself a free kick

-Once you start getting more experienced a shielding the ball in soccer you will have a better understanding of when you might be able to win a free-kick.
+Once you start getting more experienced shielding the ball in soccer you will have a better understanding of when you might be able to win a free kick.

 This tactic will be especially useful if you do not have many options on the ball and are surrounded by opposition players.

-If you know an opposing player is charging towards you and for you to brace for the contact while you are shielding the ball you can turn you back at the last minute so they knock you over.
+If you know an opposing player is charging toward you and for you to brace for the contact while you are shielding the ball you can turn your back at the last minute so they knock you over.

 4 Soccer drills for shielding the ball in soccer